-I’m happy I was pointed to the Zettelkasten methods by my colleague.
+I’m happy I was pointed to the Zettelkasten method by my colleague.
 It’s a really good and future-proof way of writing notes.
-Even after a few weeks and ~150 newly created notes I can already see the first connections between the notes.
+Even after a few weeks and ~150 newly created notes, I can already see the first connections between the notes.
 I also started creating some connection notes and I’m having ideas for outline notes.

 DEVONthink is after a week of testing various tools the right tool for me.
 It allows me to use the Zettelkasten method with a bunch of really useful workflows and features next to having an incredibly powerful document management system.